mojombo/mustache.erl/README.md

 dict that contains the current context from which tags can pull data.
 A few examples will clarify how these items interact.

+NOTE: This is alpha software.
+Do not use it in production without extensive testing.
+The API may change at any time.
+It still lacks some of the features of Mustache for Ruby and the performance (even with compiled templates) is not yet where I'd like it to be.

 The Simplest Example
 --------------------